Jakubson/JPremiumCleared/README.md

 * JPremium is fully configurable, so you can change almost all features and messages.
 For example: you can even change all command aliases in your JPremium configuration file.

-* JPremium support 1.8 - 1.15.2 version of Minecraft.
+* JPremium supports 1.8 - 1.15.2 version of Minecraft.

 ## Images
 ![Network Structure](https://raw.githubusercontent.com/Jakubson/JPremiumCleared/master/images/NetworkStructure.png)